Proficiency In Survival Craft And Rescue Boats Other Than Fast Rescue Boats- PSC Perth

 also be able to operate a survival craft engine and manage survivors and survival craft after abandoning ship.
 Students will know the correct use of all locating devices, including

-communication and signalling apparatus and pyrotechnics, how to apply first aid to survivors and the actions to take to preserve the lives of those in their charge.
+communication and signaling apparatus and pyrotechnics, how to apply first aid to survivors and the actions to take to preserve the lives of those in their charge.

 Course Availability